 TJ Jones Information Resource Center

-North Central’s library is named in honor of Rev. T.J.
-Jones, an early Pentecostal Bible teacher whose life demonstrated the importance of reading and study.
-Rev. Jones donated a large portion of his own personal library to give North Central its first library collection.
+The library at North Central University is named in honor of Rev. Thomas Jones (1896-1969), familiarly known as T.J.
+Originally from England, Rev. Jones joined the faculty at North Central in 1946, establishing himself as a highly skilled Bible teacher whose life demonstrated the importance of reading and study.
+Later, he donated a large portion of his personal library to help North Central start its first library collection.